Netglex/pectolite-zoomed-image/README.md

   | `South` | Below image               |
   | `West`  | Left of image             |

 - `mainSizes`: Determines how broad the stripe of the zoomed areas is.
 The unit is determined by the property `fitImages` in the subsettings `drawSettings`.
+- `visibilities`: Determines if a zoomed area should be drawn or not.
 - `crossSizeWeights`: Ratio of the width of the zoomed areas.
 - `centers`: Determines the center of all areas in the image which will be zoomed.
-The image has determines the unit size for this property.
+The image size defines the unit size for this property.
 - `zoomFactors`: Determines the zoom factor for each area in the image.
 - `lineWidths`: Contains two values for an image.
 The first value is the line width of the border of the zoomed areas on the side.
 The second value is the line width of the border of the areas inside the image.
 - `colors`: Contains the color for each zoomed area of an image.
 The values are given as three integer values ranging from 0 to 255 in an array.